 Students are welcome to utilize Counseling and Wellness services at any time while they are a student at Gordon.
-Many students return at different times during their college career to seek support.
+Many students return at different times during their college careers to seek support.

 What is the fee for Counseling and Wellness Services?

 All students are allowed an Initial Screening free of charge, once per academic year.
-After which time a $90 Wellness Fee will be added to their student account one time, per semester.
+After this time a $100 Wellness Fee will be added to their student account one time, per semester.

-Students may opt to pay directly through CashNet if they would prefer for the charge not to be credited to their student account.
+Students may opt to pay directly through Transact Integrated Payments if they would prefer for the charge not to be credited to their student account.
 Students may pay directly by clicking here.
-If students are unable to pay due to extreme financial hardship, they may contact Student Financial Services to request that the fee be waived.
 This fee cannot be billed to your insurance company.
 A no-show fee of $20 will be applied to your account for missing scheduled appointments.